 |Sande Nuttall – Development Manager & New Parent Contact|

-Like many parents I found the orginal diagnosis traumatic.
+I am very aware how important it is to make a good start with a baby as it can set the tone for a long time to come.
+Like many of our members I found the original diagnosis traumatic.
 Our birth story is in the Your Stories section of the site.
 Initially we knew relatively little about DS and what little the professionals around us knew seemed to be resoundingly negative.
 Added to that Florence had a difficult first year and was in hospital several times with pneumonia.
 When she was well, there were endless issues with hearing, heart and digestion.
-In spite of this, we now know more now and look forward to a positive future for her.
-She has started at mainstream school alongside her sister.
-Florence is very much her own person.
-She continues to teach all of us how much people with Down’s Syndrome can achieve with the right support.
+My life as a campaigner and service developer grew directly from that experience and has developed as my networks and experience expanded.
+Since we started some things have improved in Hertfordshire, but there is still so much more to do to ensure that families receive the support they need when they need it.

 I live in St Albans with my husband Arron and our three children Edwyn, Rose and Rufus.
 Rose, our middle child born in 2010, has Down’s syndrome.

 We were told Rose had DS a few hours after her birth.
 Rose was also born with large holes in the heart and gastric and hip problems.
 A few weeks after birth Rose contracted pneumonia and went into heart failure which resulted in us spending the vast majority of her first six months in hospital whilst she underwent multiple operations.
 It looked rather bleak for her at times but finally we were allowed to bring home a rather fragile Rose, albeit one who required significant medical care, in September 2010.